nlesc-nano/Tutorials/docs/3_simulation_box.rst

 Generating the .psf file
 ------------------------
-The Protein Structure File (.psf), containing the molecular-level information required to apply any force field to our simulation box (you can take a look at this `website <https://www.ks.uiuc.edu/Training/Tutorials/namd/namd-tutorial-unix-html/node23.html>`__ to get an idea of its structure).
-Here is an example of what its first lines look like:
+We will now need to build the Protein Structure File (.psf) of our simulation box, containing the molecular-level information required to apply the force field to our system over the course of our MD trajectory (here is an `example <https://github.com/nlesc-nano/Tutorials/tree/build_qd/docs/_files/3.box_ordered.psf.zip>`__ of what ours looks like.
+You can take a look at this `website <https://www.ks.uiuc.edu/Training/Tutorials/namd/namd-tutorial-unix-html/node23.html>`__ to get an idea of its structure).
+Let's now take a peek at its first lines:

 ::